-"volume independent excess soil standards" means excess soil standards included in this document (Appendices 1 to 3) and includes leachate screening levels;
+"volume independent excess soil standards" means excess soil standards included in this document (Table 1 and Table 2.1 to 9.1, inclusive, as included in Appendix 1) and includes leachate screening levels (Appendix 2);

 "water body" has the same meaning as in in O. Reg.
 153/04;